jocephdelacruz/telegram-ai-scraper/docs/RUNNING_GUIDE.md

-# How to Run Telegram AI Scraper in Monitoring Mode
+# How to Run Telegram AI Scraper with Session-Safe Architecture

 ## Complete Step-by-Step Guide

+**🔄 Architecture Change Notice**: The system now uses a session-safe Celery Beat architecture where all Telegram operations are handled by the background scheduler.
+This prevents session conflicts and phone disconnections.

 ### Prerequisites Check
 1. **System Requirements**: